 The college partners involved in the BC-PAN value the public advisor’s time and expertise.
 Public advisors are paid an honorarium for attending each BC-PAN meeting throughout the year.
 They are also compensated for any ad-hoc engagements opportunities facilitated by individual regulatory colleges.

-Public advisors are asked to attend three meetings per year and spend no more than two hours reviewing pre-reading material for each meeting.
-There are also optional ad-hoc engagement opportunities that public advisors may participate in, which consists of surveys and questionnaires.
+Public advisors are asked to attend one meeting per year and to spend no more than two hours reviewing pre-reading material for this meeting.
+There are also optional ad-hoc engagement opportunities that public advisors may participate in, which may consist of focus groups, surveys and/or questionnaires.

 Agenda topics are brought forward by regulatory colleges to ensure that the topics discussed are relevant and can be acted upon.
 The agenda setting process involves a voluntary working group of college partners that initially meet to refine discussion topics, then collaborate with the facilitator to draft the agenda.
 Public advisors are then consulted to provide input on perspectives and insights to consider when crafting the final agenda.
 The final agenda is brought forward to all college partners for review and approval.

-The BC-PAN’s main channels of communication includes the BC-PAN twitter page, @BC_PAN_, and the BC-PAN website, www.bcpan.ca.
+The BC-PAN’s main channels of communication includes the BC-PAN twitter page (@BC_PAN_), the BC-PAN LinkedIn page (www.linkedin.com/in/bc-pan), and the BC-PAN website (www.bcpan.ca).
 All reports and meeting summaries can be found on the BC-PAN website.
 Meeting summaries highlight key takeaways from BC-PAN discussions and are an excellent resource for individuals and organizations to review the work of the BC-PAN.

 Interested in Joining Us?